 Adaptive optics: This is the correction of wavefront errors induced by atmospheric turbulence.
-The wavefront is measured from a guide star (either NGS or LGS, see below) and the corrections are sent to the deformable mirror within the instrument.
+The wavefront is measured from a guide star (NGS, see below) and the corrections are sent to the deformable mirror within the instrument.
 Although the instrument can run in closed loop without the active optics system controlling the primary and secondary mirrors, one gets better adaptive optics performance if the active optics system of the telescope is running.